New Entrant Teachers

 If you live in the home zone of a school with an enrolment scheme and you want to enrol your child at the school, the school must enrol your child.
 If you want to enrol your child at a school with an enrolment scheme but live outside the home zone, you will have to wait until the school organises a ballot before your application for enrolment can be considered.

 If the school does have an enrolment scheme, check to see whether you live in the home zone.
-You can request a copy of the enrolment scheme from the school.
+You can request a copy of the enrolment scheme from the school (located below in the NAG 6 powerpoint under "enrolments).
 If you do not live in the school’s home zone, then there will be another school that is reasonably convenient to your home that your child could attend.
 Your child can then be put on a waiting list.